 Follow-Up of Loading Zone and Residential Disabled Parking Sign Processes Audit

-The City of Chicago Office of Inspector General (OIG) has completed a follow-up to its June 2015 Loading Zone and Residential Disabled Sign Processes audit of the Departments of Transportation (CDOT) and Finance (DOF).
-OIG concludes that CDOT and DOF have partially implemented corrective actions related to the audit findings.
+The City of Chicago Office of Inspector General has completed a follow-up to its June 2015 Loading Zone and Residential Disabled Sign Processes audit of the Departments of Transportation and Finance.

 Our original audit revealed that CDOT conducted site surveys and billing for loading zone signs, while DOF conducted site surveys and billing for disabled parking signs.
 Aldermen reviewed both types of sign requests, and, if approved via ordinance, CDOT installed the signs.
 The purpose of the audit was to determine if the applicable fees were collected and to identify any delays in the installation processes.